 IClicker is a classroom response system used for in-class participation during lectures.
-Several points are dropped before calculating the final iClicker score for each student.
-Further details will be announced at a later date in Canvas.
+Each class session will contain between 3-8 problems to help students prepare for the exams.
+Up to 6 iClicker points are dropped before calculating the final iClicker score for each student.